 We commit to each and every one of our team member’s personal growth, and this extends beyond traditional professional development.
 For example, we have an executive coach on retainer for full-time teammates who would like bi-monthly coaching (or they can also choose to work with their own executive coach).
-We also have 360 performance reviews every six weeks (ask us why!), book club, stipends for conferences and/or training, home office setup reimbursement, and the list continues to grow!
+We also have 360 performance reviews every six weeks (ask us why!), stipends for conferences and/or training, home office setup reimbursement, and the list continues to grow!

-Each quarter, our teammates build individual objectives and measurable goals (OMGs) – which other orgs sometimes call ‘OKRs’ – that align with both professional and personal values.
+Last but not least, every quarter, our teammates build individual objectives and measurable goals (OMGs) – which other orgs sometimes call ‘OKRs’ – that align with both professional and personal values.
 On the professional side, each teammate works with their group to build out their own goals and KPIs (e.g., engineering, product, operations, research team) for the quarter.
-We also support teammates to build personal OMGs, and we regularly check in with teammates during their 1:1s, which they set with their team leads or CEO every week.
+We also support teammates to build personal OMGs, and we regularly check in with teammates during their 1:1s, which they set with their team leads or Andy every week.
 (Want more examples of OMGs?
 We are inspired by the Measure What Matters framework.)

 Although our teammates live across the globe, we come together regularly.
 This has of course shifted during COVID-19, though we plan to continue this tradition when it’s safe to do so.

 One of our core values is ‘obligation to speak up.’

 Effective larger organizations often focus on the value of ‘obligation to dissent,’ where any member of the team, regardless of rank, is obligated to oppose a prevailing decision if s/he disagrees with it.
 However, in smaller growing organizations like ours, where there are many unknowns, it’s critical not only to find flaws, but also to build.
 Therefore, rather than ‘obligation to dissent,’ we find effective team members encourage others to ‘speak up.’